devicetree-org/lopper/docs/sdt-from-linux-architecture.md

 A new merge-time signal (the kind of per-device tag the pipeline attaches as it walks the tree) belongs in `_devices_core._augment_device_entry`.
-A new extraction source (a new kind of input tree to mine) belongs in a new helper method on `DevicesCore` plus a call site in `compose_devices`.
-A new downstream output shape belongs in a new assist that consumes `openamp,domain-v1,devices` alongside the existing `assemble_sdt`.
+A new extraction source for non-Linux content (e.g. a Xen-side hypervisor DT, an FPGA partial overlay) belongs in `compose_non_linux` alongside the existing Zephyr-side walker.
+A new downstream output shape belongs in a new assist that consumes `openamp,domain-v1,non-linux` (or `openamp,domain-v1,devices`, depending on whether it needs rich or thin input) alongside the existing `assemble_sdt`.

 ## See also